Finding the Best Places to Retire Since 2006!

 Retire in Bardstown, Kentucky?

 Overview: Friendly Bardstown is Kentucky's second oldest city and the first stop on its Bourbon Trail, a promotional program that lets tourists visit the state's bourbon distilleries.
 The town is nestled in the bluegrass pastures of north central Kentucky, and it is known as the "Bourbon Capital of the World."
-Rand McNally has also just recently named Bardstown as the "Most Beautiful Small Town in America."
+Rand McNally has also named Bardstown as the "Most Beautiful Small Town in America."

 The well kept downtown, with its historic red and blond brick buildings, including the old courthouse, is much of the reason why.
 The Old Talbot Tavern, the historic (haunted) mansion Wickland, the Oscar Getz Whiskey Museum, Old Bardstown Village, the Basilica of St. Joseph and two distilleries, Heaven Hill and Jim Beam, are all testaments to the rich local history.
 Residents enjoy an opry, a community theater, an arts society and the popular Kentucky Bourbon Festival.
 The restaurant scene is made up of family diners, delis and steakhouses.
 There are some box stores, including Walmart, but many merchants are locally owned boutiques and galleries.
 Neighborhoods have a rural quality, and although there is new construction, many homes are older brick ranch ramblers.

 Just outside of town, Federal Hill is the centerpiece of My Old Kentucky Home State Park, which features the mansion that inspired Stephen Foster's song.
 It also has an 18-hole golf course, an amphitheater and a theater company.
 Although heavily regulated, boating and fishing are allowed on nearby Sympson and Barton Lakes.

 Percentage of Population Age 45 or Better: 36%